-The regular expression is contained within the two forward slashes, and looks like this: $/^{((.+))} $/$.
-The first character, ^, indicates that what follows needs to appear at the beginning of the string.
-It's followed by two characters, \(, which look for an opening parenthesis.
+The regular expression is contained within the two forward slashes, and looks like this: $/^{((.+))}$, the first character, indicates that what follows needs to appear at the beginning of the string.
+It's followed by two characters, (, which look for an opening parenthesis.
 The back-slash is used as an escape that tells the regular-expression parser to treat the following character literally.
 This is necessary because parentheses are among the characters that have special meaning in regular expressions, as we'll see next.
 The next four characters, (.+) look for one or more (+) characters of any kind within the same line (.) and put them in a group by use of the parentheses.
 The final three characters, \) \$, look for a closing parenthesis at the end of the string.
-So, all together the regular expression is selecting an opening parenthesis.
+So, all together the regular expression is selecting an opening parenthesis, followed by a group of characters, and ending with a closing parenthesis.